cloudamqp/lavinmq/README.md

 * Consumer cancellation
 * Queue max-length
 * Importing/export definitions
+* Priority queues
+* Delayed exchanges
+* Rewindable queues (all messages that are published to an exchange are stored and can be dumped into a queue when a certain binding is made, even if they have already been consumed before)

 Currently missing features

+* Exchange federation
 * WebSockets
-* Exchange federation
 * Clustering
 * Plugins
-* Priority queues
-* Delayed exchanges
 * Transactions (probably won't implement)

-Wish list

-* Rewindable queues (all messages that are published to an exchange are stored and can be dumped into a queue when a certain binding is made, even if they have already been consumed before)
-* Horizontal scaling
-* Built-in stream processor engine

 ### Persistent Exchange